 - Fluid leaking or gushing from your vagina

 Trouble breathing.
-Breathing problems such as asthma can be more serious when you are pregnant.
-Pick up the phone if you have any of these signs:
+Breathing conditions such as asthma can be more serious when you’re pregnant.
+If you have asthma, always carry your inhaler.
+Phone your doctor or midwife if you have:

 - Chest pain

-- Severe or long-lasting headache.
-A headache that won’t go away after rest and Tylenol.
-In rare cases, a headache could be a sign of pregnancy-related high blood pressure, called preeclampsia.
+Severe or long-lasting headache.
+A headache should go away after rest (and Tylenol if rest alone doesn’t work).
+In rare cases, a headache could be a sign of preeclampsia, which is a more serious type of gestational hypertension (pregnancy-related high blood pressure).

-- Painful or swollen calves.
+Painful or swollen calves.
 Pregnancy, water retention, and swelling go together.
 However, swollen, red, and tender calves could be the sign of a blood clot.
-Your doctor needs to know immediately.
+Your doctor or midwife needs to know immediately.

 Exercise is a great way to stay fit and emotionally grounded while pregnant.
-But pay attention and be ready to back off or call your doctor if your body sends you any of these warning signs.
+But pay attention and be ready to back off or call your doctor or midwife if your body sends you any of these warning signals.